 It is also believed that Holi is the day Holika died.
 It is to celebrate her death.
 Praladh was the son of Hiranyakasyapu, a demon.
 Hiranyakasyapu thought of himself as the most powerful being in the Universe and wanted everyone only to worship him.
 Praladh, on the other hand, was a devotee of Lord Vishnu.
 Hiranyakashyapu tried to convince his son numerous times to worship him but failed miserably.
 So Praladh continued to worship Lord Vishnu.

 Hiranyakasyapu plotted the murder of his 5-year-old son.
 He ordered Holika, his sister, to kill Praladh.
 Holika was gifted with a fireproof dress.
 It is believed that she carried Praladh into a flame.
 However, due to his faithful devotion to Lord Vishnu, Lord Krishna came to his rescue and burnt Holika instead.

 Holika Dahan, which means the end of Holika, is now known as Holi.
 People celebrate the death of Holika with colours to this day.
-The people make a replica of Holika out of hay and burn on the festival of Holi.
+The people make a replica of Holika out of hay and burn it at the festival of Holi.

 Krishna and Draupati

 It is also said that Holi is celebrated to honour Krishna’s protection of Draupati’s modesty by producing several lengths of cloth when the Kauravas stripped (Cheer Haran) her.
-At the same time, her husbands, the Pandavas, hung their head in shame.
-It is another tale linked to the celebration with Holi.
+At the same time, her husband, the Pandavas, hung their heads in shame.
+So it is another tale linked to the celebration with Holi.

 Dhundi and boys

 Through the advice of his priest, King Raghu arranged for some boys to go out seeking the ogress with wood in their hands.
-They were further empowered with mantras to go around Dhundi thrice while chanting the mantras, making loud noises to annoy the ogress.
+They were further empowered with mantras to go around Dhundi thrice while chanting them, making loud noises to annoy the ogress.